KhaniLucy/KhaniLucy/README.md

 - 🔭 <strong>I’m currently working on:</strong>
    Diving into the world of Python, Flask, Django, and Docker.
-Armed with curiosity and determination, with the aim to navigate the intricacies of these poweful tools, learning to build web applications and depoly them with efficiency.
+Armed with curiosity and determination, with the aim to navigate the intricacies of these powerful tools, learning to build web applications and depoly them with efficiency.

 -  💻<strong>I’m looking to collaborate:</strong>
   I am looking to collaborate with anyone to enhance my skillset, gain knowledge and network for future job roles.